 Stay in a place with a kitchen

 Nothing will make you feel like a tourist more than having to stop in a restaurant every 4 to 6 hours.
-By staying in an Airbnb or a hostel with kitchen access, you can actually use that produce I strong-armed you into buying.
+By staying in an Airbnb (use my link for credit off your first stay!) or a hostel with kitchen access, you can actually use that produce I strong-armed you into buying.
 Nothing makes you feel more at home than being able to cook your favorites.
 It’s also fun to explore whatever the local ingredients are and substitute them for what you’d normally use at home.

 For example, in Mexico, where you’re hard-pressed to find zucchini but chayote (a roundish, green squash) is everywhere, try playing around with chayote the same way you’d prepare zucchini at home.
 It’s a really fun exercise and it’s incredibly wallet-friendly!